12. Discrete-Ordinates Problems

 The discrete-ordinates problem also exposes angular-flux data directly through GetPsi().

-GetPsi() returns a list of NumPy arrays that view the underlying angular- flux storage.
+GetPsi() returns a list of NumPy arrays copied from the current angular- flux storage.
+Mutating the returned arrays does not mutate the problem.

 This is a specialized interface and is mainly useful when: